fbpx

 Highlights

-• Discover the diversity of Rotorua, from unbelievable geothermal activity to rich Maori culture.
-Visit a Maori village for a hangi dinner and traditional haka performance.
+• Discover Rotorua’s heritage, from colourful geothermal activity to the rich Maori culture.
+Visit a Maori village for a hangi dinner and watch a traditional haka performance.

-• Admire the out of this world landscapes of Tongariro National Park, from emerald green lakes to soaring volcanic peaks.
-If you’re up for the challenge, tackle the famous Tongariro Crossing.
+• Walk through the wild landscapes of Tongariro National Park, from emerald-green lakes to soaring volcanic peaks.
+If you’re up for the challenge, you can even tackle the famous Tongariro Crossing.

 Itinerary